HuyenLu083/Software-Testing-2021-USTH/LuKhanhHuyen/Chapter 1/Exercise-1.7.md

 # Exercise 1.7
+## Question
+Consider the following three example classes.
+These are OO faults taken from Joshua Bloch’s Effective Java, Second Edition.
+Answer the following questions about each.

+## Answer
 ## Vehicle, Truck
 ### a) Explain what is wrong with the given code.
 Describe the fault precisely by proposing a modification to the code.